 - Reject transactions not involving SDNs but prohibited by sanctions laws.

 - Report blocked or rejected transactions to OFAC within 10 business days.

-- Provide an annual report of blocked property by September 30 of each year.
+- provide an annual report of the blocked property by September 30 of each year.

 Technology and Procedures Banks Can Use to Ensure OFAC Compliance